-- All fires must be extinguished at the end of a session. - Water should always be to hand during campfire sessions.

-- Whenever possible, all fuels (wood) should be burnt off to ash. - At the end of the session, the fire must be doused with water and stirred until all smoke and steam has ceased, and we will leave no trace. - Large buildups of potash from several fires need to be dispersed.
-This must only be done when the soil has totally cooled, preferably the following day.
+- All fires must be extinguished at the end of a session. - Water should always be to hand during camp fire sessions. - Whenever possible, all fuels (wood) should be burnt off to ash. - At the end of the session, the fire must be doused down with water and stirred until all smoke and steam has ceased and we will leave no trace. - Large build ups of potash, from several fires, needs to be dispersed.
+This must only be done when it has totally cooled, preferably the following day.
 It should be finely scattered throughout the woodland to enable natural decomposition.

-Storm (Kelly) Kettles
+Storm (Kelly) kettles

-- Only adults are to light the fire in the fire pan unless the Forest School Leader directly supervises children. - The storm kettle must be placed on flat, clear ground. - Children must be seated at least 1.5 metres from the storm kettle. - Children can feed the fire with one-to-one supervision, but they must have been shown how to do so safely (i.e. stick held at the end and dropped in from the side; hand should never be placed over the top of the kettle) - Fuel (wood) should burn itself out, but if it doesn',t it must be extinguished with water - Storm kettles should never be boiled with the cork in. - With children present, care should be taken only to warm the water (i.e. not to boiling) to ensure the temperature of their drink (e.g. hot chocolate) is drinkable without scalding mouths - Hot water from the storm kettle can be poured into mugs positioned on the ground or other solid, stable locations, only provided that hands are nowhere near the mugs during pouring
+- Only adults are to light the fire in the fire pan unless children are directly supervised by the Forest School Leader. - The storm kettle must be placed on flat, clear ground. - Children must be seated at least 1.5 metres away from the storm kettle. - Children can feed the fire with one to one supervision but they must have been shown how to do so safely (i.e. stick held at the end and dropped in from the side; hand should never be placed over the top of the kettle) - Fuel (wood) should burn itself out, but if it doesn't it must be extinguished with water - Storm kettles should never be boiled with the cork in. - With children present, care should be taken to only warm the water (i.e. not to boiling) to ensure the temperature of their drink (e.g. hot chocolate) is drinkable without scolding mouths - Hot water from the storm kettle can be poured into mugs positioned on the ground or other solid, stable location, only provided that hands are nowhere near the mugs during pouring